jacquesramphal/jacquesramphal.github.io/src/assets/content/mdoc_12.md

 - instead of use netlify
 - instead of a bunch of plugins, ensure the core of your app is self sufficient and deosnt include excessive dependencies

+====== TMP ======

+Currently knee-deep in the sea of design tools, much like we've always been, we realize that the current industry standard file format is just a pitstop on the journey – a tool bound to be succeeded by something else down the line.
+It's a matter of time before we navigate a new terrain, and design tools become a stepping stone in the ongoing design evolution.

+Figma, with all its versatile features like auto layout, pinning, and plugin workflows rooted in web standards, presents a double-edged sword.
+Despite its strengths, it brings along compatibility challenges – these features are not universal, causing snags in our designs when eventually transitioning across different design tools.

+#### The Universal Goal

+Will there be a day when the designer and developer environments are one and the same?
+Imagine designing right there in the browser.
+Complete, production-ready front-end code from inception.
+Figma seems to be nudging us in that direction, with developer-friendly features, dev modes, and improved naming conventions aligning with different coding languages, but can we envision a future where these distinctions disappear?
+When we transcend the limitations of feature sets, and embrace a future where the product design landscape converges into a unified, universally compatible platform.

+#### Bridging the gap(s)

+So, how do we bridge the gap and make our designs as flexible as pencil and paper?
+As interoperable as code?
+Can we break free from the constraints of design tools, dictating what we can and cannot do with our ideas?
+Designing directly in the browser might be the answer, but the learning curve could be a hurdle not all of us are ready to tackle.

+Builder.io takes a swing at this concept, allowing us to design in the browser with custom components from our codebase.
+But, of course, it's just another tool in the toolbox.
+Developers have their arsenal too – Visual Studio Code, GitHub – but the key difference is flexibility.
+Code can be manipulated in both complex and simple programs, and is less likely to become obsolete (check back in 5 years and see if this is still true).

+====== TMP ======

 ---

 ## 0. Overview